openstack/charm-ops-sunbeam/doc/writing-OS-API-charm.rst

 ============

 Check that the juju status shows the charms is active and no error messages are preset.
-Then check the ironic api service is reponding.
+Then check the ironic api service is responding.

 .. code:: bash